Pampers Pure Review

 Likes

-Pampers Pure scored about average compared to the other diapers in our best disposable diaper review.
+Pampers Pure scored about average compared to the other diapers in our disposable diaper review.
 Its ability to absorb liquids quickly and lock them away is better than much of the competition.
 It also has better leak performance, with fewer leaks during testing and reported by other users.
 Both of these metrics are critical to diaper functionality, so a higher score here is a big plus.

 Pure is the first green diaper from Pampers, boasting slightly more eco-friendly practices and healthier components.
 And it is more durable than most diapers in the lineup with few reports of faulty tabs or leaking SAP.